 A spokesperson for DeKalb County Schools concurred, saying, “The superintendent does not take the summers off.
 The superintendent is a 12-month employee.”

-Dude has been responsible for documented his own vacation since he was hired in 2015, but he input those days into the district’s payroll system on Jan.
+Dude has been responsible for documenting his own vacation since he was hired in 2015, but he input those days into the district’s payroll system on Jan.
 27 of this year after responding to a records request from Decaturish.
 It was also nearly a year after the school system’s auditor recommended he record his vacation days in the school district’s payroll system.
 The same records request also produced Dude’s individual calendar going back to 2018.

 It’s possible that other records from City Schools of Decatur will fill in the blank spots on his individual calendar.
 Keri Ware, an attorney for the school system, is still compiling records in response to our records request.